mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Mori:</b> Yes, there's some of that.
+<b>Mori:</b> Yes, there is some of that.

-<b>Higuchi:</b> It's very safe for people who have a proactive attitude about driving safely, but dangerous for people with a passive attitude towards safe driving.
+<b>Higuchi:</b> It's perfectly safe for people who have a proactive attitude about driving safely, but dangerous for people with a passive attitude towards safe driving.

 <b>Okazaki:</b> There is definitely a change in steering force.
-The chassis reaction coincides with that, and it feels strange.
-Sometimes this happens suddenly, so it's scary.
+The chassis reaction coincides with that, and it feels unsettling.
+Sometimes this happens suddenly, which can be scary.

-In actual driving, I try to slow down completely before entering corners, but on a wide area like a test course, I end up spinning out.
+In actual driving, I just slowed all the way down before entering corners, but when I tried harder on the wide area of the test course, I ended up spinning out.